52-41-4d/II/README.md

 + To do a load, type **./run.sh -l**.
 This will load the IP-to-ASN map into Redis DB.
 Required only once.
 + To do a run, type **./run.sh -r**.
 + To do a clean up, type **./run.sh -c**.

+As of now the tool has three phases -

++ **Phase One** - Preprocessing the traceroute and DNS files
++ **Phase Two** - Process the output from Phase One and make a best guess of physical infrastructure
++ **Phase Three** - If there are unfound router locations, suggest targetted probing